durban/choam/README.md

       implementation needs to be available (see [here](https://github.com/scala-js/scala-js-java-securerandom))
   - Scala Native:
     - support is completely experimental
+    - support on Windows is even more experimental
     - no backwards compatibility
 - Scala versions: cross-compiled for 2.13 and 3.3